top of page

 Do I Need a Survey When I Buy Property?

-This is NOT for your benefit and only the Lender may rely on it.
-Plus, it is NOT detailed enough and may be a desktop valuation with no physical visit to the property.
+Do not rely on the lender valuation.
+It is NOT for your benefit.
+It is a simple valuation (not survey) and only the Lender may rely on it.
+Plus, it is NOT sufficiently detailed and may be a desktop valuation with no physical attendance at the property.

 New Builds

+If you are buying a new build plot you may still want a surveyor to look at the build quality and point out any snagging issues or potential defects.
 A new build comes with a 10 year structural guarantee.
 Mainstream developers will offer NHBC.
-Other developers may use a different provider and you should check they are accepted by your lender.
+Other developers may use a different provider but you need to check that they are accepted by your lender.
+Each lender has different lending criteria and requirements.
+Again, buyer beware applies and NOT all developers are equal.

 I am a: